Perspective

 each time we scope this binary star system

-we are looking at it when Hubble was peering through the Hale Telescope
+when Hubble was peering through the Hale Telescope

 saying: hope to find something we had not expected